bendevnull/NesDS-Mass-ROM-Builder/readme.md

 for the Nintendo DS.

 ## Prequisites
-* Python 2.7 (3.1 might work but, Python 3 is overrated :P)
+* Python 2.7 (Python 3 might work but, Python 3 is overrated :P)
 * DEVKITARM (To build the emulator after the ROM is ready)
 * CMake
 * A C++ compiler of some sort (I use MinGW on Windows)